pingleware/web3-signer/README.md

 # Release Schedule

 Whenever the code base is updated, a new standalone executable is created and replaced with the existing executable.
+You can install the linux version directly from snapcraft.io at [https://snapcraft.io/web3-signer](https://snapcraft.io/web3-signer).

     Version         Date                Description
     1.1.0         12/26/2021        Added check against private key and wallet provided; signature shows in textarea; screenshots added;